canjs/canjs/docs/can-canjs/can-about.md

 Learn about CanJS’s [guides/technical], including its outstanding observable objects and malleable model layer provided in independent packages at a small size.

 CanJS is used by some of the largest companies in the world.
-Find out who on the [guides/who-uses-canjs] page.
+Find out who on [guides/who-uses-canjs]

 Learn about CanJS’s future plans, how we make them, and how you can influence them on the [roadmap] page.